Weekly Meal Prep

 When paper wireframing was relatively good, I started to transfer these sketches to mid-fidelity of the layouts, using the 8x8 grid system to maintain consistency of elements and balance the design's hierarchy.

-Overall, the design tries to do two things:
+The design aimed to do two things

-1) First, helps users create a meal plan then based on that meal plan, they can generate the corresponding Gocery List to shop ingredients.
+- Helps users create a meal plan then based on that meal plan, they can generate the corresponding Gocery List to shop ingredients.

-2) Second, helps users get more cooking inspiration as well as provides them more helpful recipes to follow.
+- Helps users get more cooking inspiration as well as provides them more helpful recipes to follow.

-Usability testing
+Usability test

-I took these layouts and tested with 3 users, asking them to complete 2 tasks:
+I took these layouts and tested with 5 users, asking them to complete 2 tasks:

-1. From RECIPE screen, create a meal plan for a week that includes main corses, salad, fruit or dessert then generate the appropriate grocery list for ingredients shopping.
+- Create a meal plan for a week that includes main corses, salad, fruit or dessert then generate the appropriate grocery list for ingredients shopping.

-2. From SHOPPING LIST screen, create a new grocery shopping list in case you had a ready Meal Plan in your mind already.
+- Create a new grocery shopping list in case you had a ready Meal Plan in your mind already.

 By watching them navigate the app, also listening their concerns, I realized there are two common things made them quite confuse.